Allgemeine-SS Uniforms:

 “New Pictures” SS-Standartenführer, SS-Weisser Rock:

-This SS-Standartenführer has been injured in combat in such a way as to preclude his return to the front, and he has been assigned to duties in a training command where his front-line experiences will be beneficial.
+This particular SS-Standartenführer has been injured in combat in such a way as to preclude his return to the front, and he has been assigned to duties in a training command where his front-line experiences will be beneficial.

 “New Pictures” SS-Gruppenführer, Allgemeine-SS: